Steve Barclay summed up the current status of ransomware threats in the U.K. at a recent Cyber U.K. conference in Wales.

-Blockchain analytics company, Chainanalysis, noted that there were more ransomware strains in 2021, than in any other year since recordings began in 2011, including:
+Blockchain analytics company, Chainanalysis, noted that there were more ransomware strains in 2021, than in any other year since recordings began in 2011.

 Magniber ransomware is an older strain that was recently upgraded to target Windows 11 machines.
 The ransomware is distributed using fake Windows update alerts.

-Another older strain that has been upgraded and repackaged is REvil, which was behind the massive supply chain attack on Kaseya.
+REvil is another older strain that has been upgraded and repackaged.
+REvil was the ransomware behind the massive supply chain attack on Kaseya.
 Revil went offline in 2021 as part of an international investigation by law enforcement authorities.
-A new REvil code was identified in May 2022 by security researchers, causing concern over possible future REvil gang attacks.
+However, in May 2022, a new REvil code was identified by security researchers, causing concern over possible future REvil gang attacks.

 Onyx, Mindware, and Black Basta are three new or rebranded Ransomware-as-a-Service gangs that researchers identified in 2022.
 These RaaS groups may use existing ransomware strains but have highly effective mechanisms to deliver them, typically via spam emails.
 Onyx is particularly nasty ransomware that can overwrite larger files leaving them unrecoverable.

 Nothing is as good a cure for ransomware as prevention.
 Human factors in cyber attacks are well-known devices to initiate an attack.
+This is also true of ransomware infections.
 Phishing and users running a malicious executable (e.g., an infected attachment) are two of the most common ways cybercriminals begin an attack.

 - Use phishing simulations: phishing is still one of the most typical methods to begin a ransomware infection.
-Ensure employees are subjected to regular phishing simulation exercises to get them used to the patterns and trends of phishing emails.
+Ensure that employees are regularly subjected to phishing simulation exercises to get them used to the patterns and trends of phishing emails.

 - Use a secure VPN: ensure remote and home-based employees use a secure VPN to access any internet site.

-- Patch: keep all systems and devices patched and up to date with security updates.
+- Patch: keep all systems and devices patched and up to date with security updates to protect your endpoints.